Informed Consent Statement

 Each major offered at Honolulu Community College has a specific counselor that works with both faculty and students working towards a specific degree or certificate.
 This individual will be your primary point of contact.
-Each counselor at Honolulu Community College will be able to counsel students in all majors so students do not have to wait to see their specific program counselor if they do not wish to.
-Counselors will assist students in planning programs of study.
-Information about course placement, prerequisites, course sequence, and registration and transfer information is provided.
+Each counselor at Honolulu Community College is will be able to counsel students in all majors so students do not have to wait to see their specific program counselor.
+Counselors assist students with planning their programs of study, course placement, prerequisites, course sequence, registration and transfer information is provided.

 Counselors will work with students to explore career possibilities and training opportunities.
 Counselors will help students assess their skills, interests and values in developing career and life plans.
 Individual assistance, workshops and orientations are available to help students in career exploration.